dliang2000/SCAM2021_MockAbstraction/structure.md

 * discussion: rework significantly for the new targetting

 TODO:
+* modify the code to identify "*Mock* and "Mock*" classes as mocks

 * introduction
-* motivation example: add more applications
+2) motivating example: add more applications
 * condense technique
-* write about how mocks are important
+1) write about how mocks are important
+* precision and recall in section V
-* related work: add Ghafari works cited, look up PC members
+* related work: look up PC members [QL]
 * discussion